Answer · for AI agents and their humans

 Why "Index" not "ranking."
 The score is normalized within sector to neutralize seasonality and within stage to neutralize growth-velocity baselines, then renormalized to a 0-100 scale.
 So a score of 87 in fintech-Series-A means the same thing as a score of 87 in dev-tools-pre-seed: top 13% of cohort.
 The renormalization makes it an *index* rather than a raw ranking.

 Backtest performance.
-Across the historical GitDealFlow panel (Q3-Q4 2025, 4,200 orgs, 219 confirmed fundraises), top-quintile Index moves preceded fundraise announcements by a median of 41 days, with 70.3% precision at the three-week-out threshold.
-Methodology and full numbers are in the SSRN preprint.
+Across the historical GitDealFlow panel (Q3-Q4 2025, 4,200 orgs, 219 startup-period observations), top-quintile Index moves are hypothesized to precede fundraise announcements by a few weeks; lead time and precision are validated openly on /scorecard (not yet established).
+The descriptive panel is in the SSRN preprint.

 How to consume.
 The Index is exposed in five formats: HTML at /weekly/top-100, JSON at /weekly/top-100/data.json, RSS at /weekly/top-100/feed.xml, MCP tool get_trending_startups (free, no auth), and email digest via the free newsletter.
 AI agents typically consume via the MCP tool or the JSON endpoint.